dpouzada/Watson_for_MANA/README.md

 ## Is your solution well trained enough ?
 Ready to deploy it as a Cloud function !

-If you consistently observe a ratio of performance that is satisfying even leaving the script run completely unsupervised, above 90% of well classified articles for instance as it was the case with MANA.
+If you consistently observe a ratio of performance that is satisfying even leaving the script run completely unsupervised, above 80% of well classified articles for instance as it was the case with MANA.
 Then it probably means you are ready to deploy the solution.
 Now you do not need to prepare articles in an excel file with the 0 or 1 on the left to indicate the correct result of the classification.
 You can just send the full text in json format to the algorithm, trust that it will correctly classify it, and get back a json with potentially all keywords and relevant sentences highlighted.
 This is what the Cloud_function_all_in_one.py is currently doing.
-It is what MANA is currently running.
-It was deployed on IBM Cloud.
+It is what MANA is currently running and deployed on IBM Cloud.

 I will teach you very soon how to create such an IBM Cloud function.

 Remark: The cloud function keeps training the intents of Watson Assistant without supervision.
 So it is better to keep an eye every now and then on the interface of Watson Assistant whether no wrong example sentences in the intents start appearing, to correct those.

 ## How to adapt the script to create your own “Watson for good” use cases

 Essentially, you may have already understood that whichever the type of information you consider relevant, you can without any problem reuse this architecture.

-All you need to do is to adapt the entities to your subject by filling the type of keywords you absolutely do not want to miss, and also delete past example sentences of the intents in Watson Assistant skill MANA orchestrator (keep it in that it has the righ dialog flow).
+All you need to do is to adapt the entities to your subject by filling the type of keywords you absolutely do not want to miss, and also delete past example sentences of the intents in Watson Assistant skill MANA orchestrator (still keep it as it has the right dialog flow).

-Then fill an excel file with your own articles, full text on the left column and on the right column 0 or 1 (for the first phase locally without deploying) cloud function.
+Then fill an excel file with your own articles, full text on the left column and on the right column 0 or 1 (for the first phase locally without deploying), and then when happy with the performance, deploy it to a cloud function.

 You will realise how fast you can train and get some accurate results on your own subjects !